Ambiguity: Literature and rhetoric

 In literature and rhetoric, ambiguity can be a useful tool.
 Groucho Marx's classic joke depends on a grammatical ambiguity for its humor, for example: "Last night I shot an elephant in my pajamas.
 How he got in my pajamas, I'll never know".
-Songs and poetry often rely on ambiguous words for artistic effect, as in the song title "Don't It Make My Brown Eyes Blue" (where "blue" can refer to the color, or to sadness).
+Songs and poetry often rely on ambiguous words for artistic effect, as in the song title "Don't It Make My Brown Eyes Blue" (where "blue" can refer to the color or to sadness).

-In the narrative, ambiguity can be introduced in several ways: motive, plot, character.
+In the narrative, ambiguity can be introduced in several ways: motive, plot, and character.
 F. Scott Fitzgerald uses the latter type of ambiguity with notable effect in his novel The Great Gatsby.

 Mathematical notation

 Mathematical notation is a helpful tool that eliminates a lot of misunderstandings associated with natural language in physics and other sciences.
 Nonetheless, there are still some inherent ambiguities due to lexical, syntactic, and semantic reasons that persist in mathematical notation.